 For humidity, 30-40% is a good level to aim for.
-The best way to achieve this low humidity is to only provide water in a small dish for a couple days, every few weeks.
-The mesh lids also help maintain low humidity as does using a substrate that dries out nicely.
-Fortunately, humidity gauges (hygrometers) are cheap.
+The best way to achieve this is to only provide water in a small water dish for a couple days, every few weeks.
+Enclosures with mesh lids also help maintain low humidity as does using a substrate that dries out nicely.

 Desert species will drink a lot of water in one go.
 Provide water a few days before feeding so that your snake has time to take it in.
 Otherwise, some Rosy Boas will drink as much as they can, then eat, then puke…